Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes. the City must provide a good faith, nonbinding estimate of how long it will take to comply with the request "within a reasonable period of time" after receiving the request.
 The City is required to make a good faith effort to fully respond within the given estimated time.

 There is no initial fee for submitting a FOAA request and the City cannot charge an individual to inspect records unless the public record cannot be inspected without being compiled or converted.
 However, the City can and normally does charge for copying records.
-Although the FOAA does not set standard copying rates, it permits agencies to charge "a reasonable fee to cover the cost of copying".
+Requests for copies of documents will be subject to a fee of $0.10 per page for a standard 8 1/2 inches by 11 inches black and white copy of a record.

 The City may charge fees for the time spent searching for, retrieving, compiling or redacting confidential information from the requested records.
-The FOAA authorizes agencies or officials to charge $15 per hour after the first hour of staff time per request.
+The FOAA authorizes agencies or officials to charge up to $25 per hour after the first two hours of staff time per request.
 Where conversion of a record is necessary, the agency or official may also charge a fee to cover the actual cost of conversion.
+The City of Biddeford's policy is to charge $15 per hour after the first two hours of staff time per request.

 A local government entity whose officer or employee commits a willful violation of Maine's FOAA commits a civil violation for which a forfeiture of not more than $500 may be adjudged.
 Under the current law, there are no criminal penalties for failure to comply with a request for public records.